Cheesy Cauliflower Soup with Bacon and Green Chiles (Video)

 Of course this was inspired by the Instant Pot Low-Carb Loaded Cauliflower Soup that’s been hugely popular on the blog.
-But when I finally made a batch of this cheesy and slightly spicy cauliflower soup that I loved I just didn’t want to wait any longer to share it with you!
+But when I finally made a batch of this cheesy and slightly spicy cauliflower soup that I loved I was so excited to share it with you!
 (And Jake and Kara both liked it too!)

 What ingredients do you need for this recipe?

 - chicken stock or canned chicken broth (affiliate link)

 - Garlic Powder (affiliate link)

 - grated extra sharp yellow cheddar